PLN-team/pyPLNmodels/README.md

 ## ⚡️ Quickstart

-The package comes with an ecological data set to present the functionality
+The package comes with an ecological data set to present the functionality:
 ```
 import pyPLNmodels
 from pyPLNmodels.models import PlnPCAcollection, Pln, ZIPln